HL7Norway/VkpObservation/VkpObservation/input/pages/index.md

 Based on FHIR VitalSigns where appropriate.

+## Interoperability methods

+The interactions from client to receiver.
+FHIR RESTful API

 ## Scope stage 1

-The scope of delivery of Observation profiles in stage 1.
+Information exchange defined as the scope of delivery of Observation profiles in stage 1.

 |Type observasjon|undertype|Profil|LOINC|SNOMED|
 |----------------|---------|------|-----|------|